Teppo Zuke: What kind of Japanese Pickle is it?

-In addition to Chiba, Nagano and Gunma Prefectures are well-known for their Teppo Zuke pickles and the pictured Teppo Zuke is in fact from Nagano.
+In addition to Chiba, Nagano and Gunma are well-known for their Teppo Zuke pickles, and the one pictured above is from Nagano.

 As with Nara Zuke, Teppo Zuke is made of oriental pickling melon or Shiro-Uri,

 where the green chili peppers rolled in shiso (perilla) leaves are stuffed to make the Shiro-Uri look like the gun barrel that’s been filled with gunpowder.

-The Tsukemono is a perfect match for a hot bowl of rice and is also favored as a relish that goes well with sake rice wine.
+The Tsukemono is a perfect match for a warm bowl of white rice and is also favored as a relish that goes well with sake.